 Grants and Scholarships DHM provides opportunities for empowering Deaf, late-deafened, hard of hearing, and DeafBlind people through grants for projects and scholarships.
+Grant amounts range from $3000 to $5000.
 Projects include seed money for new ministries, international mission outreach, curriculum development, internships, Deaf camps, DeafBlind camps, communication access and scholarships.
-Application cycles close each January and May.
+Grants are awarded in a cycle that closes in June and November each year.
 For further information, e-mail us.

-DHM Grants at Work: Stories of Grant Receipients
+DHM Grants at Work: Stories of Grant Recipients

 Donations With rising costs and increasing needs, the practice of “Open Hearts, Open Minds, Open Doors” makes funding a vital issue.
 The United Methodist Committee on Deaf and Hard of Hearing Ministries (DHM) has two basic functions.
 The primary function is to make people aware of the needs of the Deaf and hard of hearing, so that all persons may be able to fully participate in the spiritual life of the United Methodist Church.
 A secondary function is to provide funding for programs and projects that further the primary function.